hemant4494/AI/Demo:-Speech-Recognition-in-Chrome.md

 * Google tries really hard to hear famous quotes correctly.
 Try this example:
 * * _"No man is an island"_ (John Donne,Meditation XVII)
 * * _"No man is an eyelid"_ (unlikely to be in Google's training data)
+* Try the English word "Kalamazoo".
+Then switch the language model from English to Spanish and try "Kalamazoo" again.

 Also see this Google demo page: [https://www.google.com/intl/en/chrome/demos/speech.html](https://www.google.com/intl/en/chrome/demos/speech.html)